-There’s little doubt that the RX-8 interior now looks a little dated and the materials used have been superseded in terms of quality by those in more recent Mazda models.
+There’s little doubt that the RX-8 interior now looks a little dated and the materials used are of a far lower quality than what we have grown to expect from newer Mazdas.
 The RX-8 still feels sporty inside though, with racy dials, a stubby gearstick and supportive sports seats.

 The RX-8’s suspension is undoubtedly firm but it isn’t so uncompromising that the car crashes over every imperfection in the road surface.
 That combined with a well insulated cabin means the car is surprisingly comfortable and refined – it’s actually a good motorway cruiser when required.

 Despite the RX-8’s sporty style and shape, the car is more practical than it looks thanks to rear-hinged back doors.
 Although they can only be released when the front doors are open, they make access to the rear seats much easier than in a normal coupe where you’d have to fold the front seats forward and clamber in through the front doors.
 There are only four seats in the back, as a centre console runs the length of the cabin including over the rear bench where a middle seat would otherwise be, but headroom is good.
 The RX-8’s main weakness in practicality terms is the boot, which is fairly small at 290-litres and has quite a narrow opening.

 Reliability & safety

 As mentioned earlier, the RX-8’s rotary engine is a very specialist component and regularly checking its oil level will form an important part of ownership, as it uses more than a conventional engine.

 Neglecting to do this is likely to make an engine failure much more likely.
 The car was never crash-tested by Euro NCAP but it does come with traction control, stability control and plenty of airbags.